 The TAFE sector offers the following certificate and/or diploma courses in locksmithing:

-* Specialised locksmithing training is not provided by the TAFE sector in South Australia, Tasmania, Canberra, Darwin, regional Australia or New Zealand.
+* Specialised locksmithing training is not provided by the TAFE sector in South Australia, Tasmania, Canberra, Darwin or regional Australia

 Students in these locations are therefore obliged to attend the TAFE college nearest to them and in such cases travel and living-away-from home subsidies are available (applies to Australian apprentices only).